WSU-kduncan/ceg3120-kaitlynnewsad/git-guide.md

 ## Command line git
 - status
   -  Shows status of the local repository.
 This status includes:
         - number of local commits that have not been synced with remote (GitHub)
         - list of files in local folder than are NOT being tracked by git
         - list of files in local folder that have changes that need to be committed
-* git status
+  - git status
-clone
+- clone
-add
+- add
-rm
+- rm
-commit
+- commit
-push
+- push
-fetch
+- fetch
-merge
+- merge
-pull
+- pull
-branch
+- branch
-checkout
+- checkout

-init
-remote
-git files & folders
+## git files & folders
-.git folder
+- .git folder
-.gitignore file
+- .gitignore file

-.git/hooks
-GitHub
+## GitHub
-Pull requests
+- Pull requests
-SSH authentication to repositories
+- SSH authentication to repositories

-Actions
-Resources
+## Resources
-Pro Git Book
+- Pro Git Book